pbinkley/microcopying_1940/index.markdown

 In a matter of this kind we would be speaking for American scholarship and we ought to be able to speak for American scholarship with some assurance that our speaking would be backed up.
 That, however, is for the future.
-That looks toward fiscal '42 which begins a year from next July 1 and isn't <span style="page" id="page244">[p.244]</span> very helpful now.
+That looks toward fiscal '42 which begins a year from next July 1 and isn't <span class="page" id="page244">[p.244]</span> very helpful now.
 We will do whatever we can do within the limits of our appropriation and within the limits of aid that can be secured to carry on this kind of service if this is the kind of service American scholars want us to carry on.</p>